stephanmg/calorimetry/docs/intro.rst

 Features
 =====================================

-Use the larger **+** (plus symbol) right to the **Plotting** section to expand options and see which quantities are available.
+On the left navigation panel the workflow within CALOR is implictly specified from top to bottom.
+Individual steps are:
+1. Dataset import
+2. Statistics and visualization (Includes possibility to review metadata)
+3. Data curation and
+4. Result summary (For exporting of results)

-Note that on the right hand side a plot of the quantity of interest will be displayed, additional panels for **Statistical Analysis**, **Modelling** and additional information about group comparisons are displayed.
+Note that on the right panel a plot of the quantity of interest will be displayed in the tab (Main plot).
+Additional panels for **Statistical testing**, **Details** of statistical testing and **Statistical model** are available.
+The **Explanation** tab provides additional information and a description of which data is currently displayed.

 During analysis, data might need further curation, e.g. exclusion of animals or recorded days.
-Use the **Data curation** panel analogue to the previous **Plotting** section to visualize and analyze results.
+Use the **Data curation** panel.

+The section statistics and visualization provides the calculation of energy expenditure (EE), total energy expenditure (TEE), resting metabolic rate (RMR) and raw quantities as well as fuel oxidation (from here on ocassionally referred to as modalities).

-Note that all plots can be downloaded as high resolution vector or bitmap graphics by hovering over the plotting area, a menu with options will appear at the top border of the plotting area then.
+All plots can be downloaded as high resolution vector or bitmap graphics by hovering over the plotting area on the right panel, a menu with options will appear at the top border of the plotting area to select either PDF, PNG or SVG export.

-The next subsections will provide an overview of the individual analysis panels.
+The next paragraphs will provide an overview of the individual analysis panels.

 1: Inspect recorded metadata for your experiment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~